OpenNaja/ACSE/docs/README.md

 # Awesome Cobra Script Extender (ACSE)
 The Awesome Cobra Script Extender (ACSE) is a tool used by many Cobra engine mods that expands scripting capabilities and adds additional functionality to the games developed by Frontier.

+You probably reached this page because a mod asked you to download and install ACSE.
+If this the case then please follow the instructions below.

+### Installing ACSE

+- Download the ACSE Zip package (download link on the left) and extract the files.
+Browse to the corresponding game title folder in the release directory (e.g: Release/Jurassic World Evolution2/ or Release/Planet Zoo/).
+Currently only Jurassic World 1 and 2, and Planet Zoo are supported.
+- Copy the ACSE folder to your clipboard and paste it or drag and drop it into the game 'OVLData' folder (e.g. /Jurassic World Evolution 2/Win64/OvlData/ or /Planet Zoo/Win64/OvlData/).
+- If you completed these steps correctly, you will have an ACSE folder in the same directory as the game GameMain folder.

+Note: If you have a previous version of ACSE installed, the new one must overwrite the old one.
+There cannot be two version of ACSE installed at the same time.

+### Uninstalling ACSE

+- Browse to your game folder and remove the ACSE folder.

 ### Disclaimer

-- Remember to backup all mod files and stock files.
-Any patches will reset or break the mods and will need to be redone and re-released.
-- Not all model files are supported at this time.
-Some may crash on import or export.
-Even if they (seemingly) import and export fine, the result is not guaranteed to work ingame.
-- ** Work In Progress ** this software is still work in progress and may crash your game or not perform appropriately.
+- This software is still work in progress and may crash your game or not perform appropriately.

 ### Legal Notice
 This software is developed under 'fair use' by enthusiasts and is not affiliated with Universal© or Frontier® in any form.

 By downloading and using this software, you agree to the following conditions:
 - **Use this software at your own risk.** It may cause damage to you, your equipment or your data.
 The authors are not responsible for your actions.
-- **Do not use this software to circumvent copy protections.** Especially, do not try to unlock downloadable content for free, share official artwork or intellectual property or engage in so-called data mining to announce game content before an official announcement.
-- **Do not seek monetary compensation for mods made with this software.** Do not charge money or ask for donations in order to download the mods.
-Do not accept payment in exchange for exclusive rights (even if temporary) to commissioners of mods.
-- **Secure permission to use other parties' work in your mods.** This includes but is not limited to using IP, artwork, skin designs and 3D models (eg. porting models from another game).
-If you don't have the approval of the copyright holder(s), be prepared to face the consequences.

 ### Credits
 - Planet Zoo, Cobra, Frontier and the Frontier Developments logo are trademarks or registered trademarks of Frontier Developments, plc.
-- Jurassic World, Jurassic World Fallen Kingdom, Jurassic World Evolution and their respective logos are trademarks of Universal Studios and Amblin Entertainment, Inc.
+- Jurassic World, Jurassic World Fallen Kingdom, Jurassic World Evolution,  Jurassic World Evolution 2 and their respective logos are trademarks of Universal Studios and Amblin Entertainment, Inc.
-- Daemon1, DennisNedry1993 and Inaki for initial modding attempts and documentation.

 ### Get in touch
 Some Discords where modding progress is discussed can be found here: